Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 Barriers to entry

-Barriers to entry prevent new businesses competing with you, and vice versa.
+Barriers to entry prevent new businesses competing with you.

 Access to distribution channels